SrizanKhadka/JobFinder/README.md

 JobFinder, A practice project in Python Django.

 What will be on JobFinder?
-Job Listings:
-Endpoint to retrieve a list of job postings.
-Ability to filter jobs based on criteria such as location, industry, job type, etc.
-Pagination for handling large numbers of job listings.

-Job Details:
-Endpoint to retrieve detailed information about a specific job.
-Include details like job description, requirements, benefits, and application instructions.

 User Authentication:
 Implement user authentication to allow companies to post job listings and users to apply for jobs.
 Differentiate between employer accounts and regular user accounts.

+Job Listings and Details:
+Endpoint to retrieve a list of job and it's details postings.
+Include details like job description, requirements, benefits, and application instructions.
+Ability to filter jobs based on criteria such as location, industry, job type, etc.
+Pagination for handling large numbers of job listings.

 Job Applications:
 Allow users to submit applications for jobs.